 - 1 tablespoon baking powder

-- Add 1 1/4 cup nonfat yogurt.
+- Add 1 ¼ cup nonfat yogurt.
 Fold in until all dry is incorporated.
 If you use Greek yogurt, you may need a tablespoon or so of milk.